Arguing Ineffective Assistance of Counsel – What You Need to Know

 Unlike most defense attorneys in Texas, Chris Perri has a proven track record of helping people pursue post-conviction remedies, such as appeals and writs, at both the state and federal level.
 Serving Travis County, Hays County, Bastrop County, Williamson County, Bell County, Burnet County, and throughout Texas, he has successfully helped clients reverse wrongful convictions, and he can help you, too.

 Understandably, if you’ve had a bad experience with a prior lawyer, it can be hard to trust a new one.
-In addition to providing the best possible legal service, our firm prides itself on having excellent communication and treating everyone with dignity, no matter their criminal charge, which is why we won the 2020 Clients’ Choice Award.
+In addition to providing the best possible legal service, our firm prides itself on having excellent communication and treating everyone with dignity, no matter their criminal charge.
 We understand the stress and hardship of the unfair criminal justice process.
 If you hire our firm, you’ll have a listening ear and zealous advocate for you at every step of the way.

 A criminal conviction doesn’t mean all hope is over – it means now is the time to fight harder than ever.
 For a free case consultation, call Chris Perri Law at (512) 269-0260 or contact us here today.